krisstallenberg/cub3d/README.md

 ## Parsing the .cub files
 A couple things must be considered upon parsing a `.cub` file:
-1. The map must be surrounded by walls.
+1. The elements can be given in any order, the map is always given last.
-2. The elements can be given in any order, the map is always given last.
+2. The elements are seperated by 1 or more newlines.
-3. The elements are seperated by 1 or more newlines.
+3. Information within elements is seperated by 1 or more spaces.
-4. Information within elements is seperated by 1 or more spaces.
+4. The borders of the map must be walls.